iPhone 12 launch date: Apple's virtual event for its expected 5G smartphone is Oct. 13

 Apple has set the date for its latest iPhone's debut.
 The new device, rumored to be called the iPhone 12, is expected to include super-fast 5G wireless connectivity and a new, iPad-inspired design, and it will be unveiled on Oct.
 13 at 10 a.m.
 PT.
-Like Apple's Worldwide Developers Conference, and its September Apple Watch and iPad announcements, the iPhone event will be held entirely online amid continued concerns about the coronavirus pandemic.
+Like Apple's Worldwide Developers Conference, and its September Apple Watch and iPad announcements, the iPhone event will be held entirely online.
 The event will be streamed via Apple's website.

 Apple's fall product launch this year is expected to touch off a wave of upgrade purchases, analysts say, with fans eyeing the iPhone's rumored new 5G capabilities and boxier look, similar to that of the iPad Pro.
 A "staggering" 53% of respondents plan to buy this year's iPhone, according to a survey by electronics reseller Decluttr.
 Flashier rivals -- such as Samsung's Galaxy Z Flip 2 5G, with its foldable display, or Microsoft's Surface Duo, with two screens sandwiched together -- offer new spins on the standard metal-and-glass smartphone construction.
 But most consumers will likely be gravitating toward what they know.